Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Case Studies

 \subsection{Mortgage Credit Decisioning}

+We consider assessing demographic disparity -- the simplest measure (see \cref{sec: disparity-measure,sec: literature} for others) that is relevant for the context of mortgage credit decisioning \citep{zhang2016assessing,chen2019fairness}: here, it measures the discrepancy in marginal approval rates between different racial groups.
+For groups, we consider White, Black, and Asian and Pacific Islander (API).

-We first demonstrate the partial identification set of demographic disparity with the public HMDA (Home Mortgage Disclosure Act) data set\footnote{The dataset can be downloaded from \url{https://www.consumerfinance.gov/data-research/hmda/explore}.}, which has been used in the literature to evaluate proxy methods for race \citep{Baines, zhang2016assessing, chen2019fairness}.
-This dataset includes mortgage loan application records in the U.S., which include self-reported race/ethnicity, loan origination outcome, geolocation (state, county, and census tract), annual income, loan amount, among other variables.
-We use a sample containing $14903$ loan application records for White, Black, and API applicants with annual income no more than\footnote{We limit the annual income to better demonstrate the income proxy, which is easier to train on a restricted range. } $\$100$K during 2011-2012.
+\paragraph*{Dataset, Proxy Variables, and Nuisance Estimation.} We demonstrate the partial identification set of demographic disparity using the public HMDA (Home Mortgage Disclosure Act) data set for US mortgage market.
+This dataset contains self-reported race labels, and it has been used in the literature to evaluate proxy methods for race \citep{Baines, zhang2016assessing, chen2019fairness}.\footnote{The dataset can be downloaded from \url{https://www.consumerfinance.gov/data-research/hmda/explore}.
+This dataset includes mortgage loan application records in the U.S., which include self-reported race/ethnicity, loan origination outcome, geolocation (state, county, and census tract), annual income, loan amount, among other variables.} However, this dataset is anonymized and does not include surname information, so we could not evaluate the popular BISG method exactly; it also does not contain default outcomes, so we only study demographic disparity.

+We use a random $0.1\%$ subsample containing $14903$ loan application records for White, Black, and API applicants with annual income no more than $\$100$K during 2011-2012 as the primary dataset, and the full sample of all records in this population as the auxiliary dataset.
+This mimics the fact that in BISG the primary dataset typically only contains information of a subset of units in the auxiliary data (decennial census data).

 We denote $\hY = 1$ if a loan application was approved or originated, and $\hY = 0$ if it was denied.

-The dataset does not contain default outcomes.
-We therefore restrict our attention to demographic disparity and consider a ternary protected class: $\mathcal A=\{\text{White},\,\text{Black},\,\text{API}\}$.
+We consider three different set of proxy variables for race: only geolocation (county), only annual income, and both geolocation and annual income.
+The distribution of race/ethnicity by these proxies can both be estimated from public records.
+U.S. census Summary File I \citep{us20102010} contains race distributions for different geolocation levels, and the Annual Population Survey \citep{CPS} contains race distributions for different income brackets.